Top 5 Lower Body Strength Exercises for Athletes

 2. Cardiovascular Health Benefits

-When people consider exercising, they usually do not associate lower body exercises with direct heart strengthening, but strength training is beneficial in improving virtually every area of cardiovascular health.
+When people consider exercising, they usually do not associate lower body push exercises with direct heart strengthening, but strength training is beneficial in improving virtually every area of cardiovascular health.
 In the long run, strength training reduces high blood pressure and enhances the build of lean muscles; this in turn promotes the circulation system to include the proper functioning of the heart and blood vessels thus eliminating possibilities of heart attacks and /or strokes.

 3. Reduces Your Risk of Injury